ronakdagar/CodTech-Task-1/README.md

 Steps for EDA  -

-Load the Dataset
+1.Load the Dataset
-Understand the Dataset
+2.Understand the Dataset
-Data Cleaning and Preparation
+3.Data Cleaning and Preparation
-Univariate Analysis
+4.Univariate Analysis
-Bivariate Analysis
+5.Bivariate Analysis
-Multivariate Analysis
+6.Multivariate Analysis
-Outlier Detection
+7.Outlier Detection
-Summary of Findings
+8.Summary of Findings